 Find more information about the ferry at www.cmlf.com.

-I felt so lucky to get this hotel because it was literally across the street from the beach, it had a perfect breakfast spot, and a great dinner restaurant!
+I felt so lucky to get this hotel during my weekend in Cape May, NJ, because it was literally across the street from the beach, it had an amazing breakfast spot, and a great dinner restaurant!
 All in one building!

 My favorite part of the hotel was that they had a bookcase full of “take what you need” books and it was right in front of my room.
 The perfection!

 The thing that I DID NOT enjoy were the sheer curtains on the only window in the room.
 As someone who likes to sleep in, I really should’ve brought an eye mask *insert crying face here*.
 I ended up waking up super early every day and it was both great and terrible.
-It woke me up early so I was able to do more fun activities but I was definitely tired after a few late nights.
+It woke me up early so I was able to participate in more Cape May activities but I was definitely tired after a few late nights.

 Union Park Dining Room